 Connections to History and Social Science in Pre-K and Grade 1

 Pre-Kindergartners’ history/social science learning was primarily in the context of their own and family experiences.
-In grade 1, students will learn about leadership on many levels, the meaning of citizenship, a wide range of map types, the use of cardinal directions, and explore how the concepts of unity and diversity shape life in the United States.
+In grade 1, students will learn about leadership and citizenship, a map types, the use of cardinal directions, and how the concepts of unity and diversity shape life in the United States.

 Kindergarten Content Standards